saxena1701/visualize-backend/README.md

 The application is containerized on Docker for easy environment replication and deployment.
 For map visualizations, the React Leaflet library is used.

 The deployment uses a Docker Image for the backend and PostgreSQL and Redis services running on Render.
 Frontend for the application is deployed on Vercel.
+A Jenkins CI pipeline and GitHub Webhook is used for trakcing changes to github repository and triggering docker images build and puhsing them to DockerHub.

 ### Installing